PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 18:11:35
+Last updated: 2024-04-02 18:12:09
-Random Quote: Ideas are the beginning points of all fortunes. - Napoleon Hill
+Random Quote: Don't smother each other.
+No one can grow in the shade. - Leo Buscaglia